MSunaam/Mini_Shell_OS/README.md

 # Mini_Shell
 This program is a collection of C and header files for the implemenation of a Shell.
 A shell is a program that accepts commands from a user and executes them.
-This shell implemenation thus far supports file redirection, pipes, and boolean operations with linux commands on a Linux operating system.
-The shell will also work with linux distributions like Ubuntu.
+This shell implemenation thus far supports file redirection, pipes, and boolean operations with Linux commands on a Linux operating system.
+The shell will also work with Linux distributions like Ubuntu.

 Examples of commands supported: